Before you start looking

 CVs and interviews

-If you're applying for a job, it's likely that you'll be asked to supply a CV (curriculum vitae) and attend an interview.
+If you're applying for a job, it's likely that you'll be asked to supply a CV (curriculum vitae) and be interviewed.

 If you do get asked for either of these, make sure you spend some time making sure your CV is well-presented and easy to understand - and practice your interview technique.